wilsonmar/gapi-node/README.md

 # <a name="Client_API_access"></a> Using the Google URL Shortener API server:

 The remainder of this tutorial takes a "deep dive" into the different ways Google's URL Shortener service can be accessed.
-Along the way, we consider several technical details:
+Along the way, we consider several technical details.
+That is the reason why steps covered in other documentation are repeated here.

 1. [Obtain short URL manually from goo.gl as an anonymous user](#from_goo.gl_anon)
 2. [Obtain short URL manually from goo.gl as a signed-in Google user](#from_goo.gl_signed_in)